 In addition to the mural art initiative, Dolphin Project is engaged in additional community awareness initiatives through educational puppet shows, billboard campaigns, as well as continued negotiations with regional and national government officials to strengthen regulations.
 In February, 2017, after many protests against traveling dolphin circuses, the Mayor of Balikpapan signed a commitment to ban any animal shows in the city, and to end animal exploitation.

 We have also constructed a sea pen, where the dolphins can be readapted for release back into the wild.
-The center is the first permanent facility of its kind in the world.
-Yet, despite a previous agreement to turn over the mammals, the government has not issued the necessary permits.
+The center is the first permanent facility of its kind in the world, able to take in the abused dolphins from the traveling circuses and other captive facilities.

 Bali remains one of the most sought-after tourist destinations in the world, with unrivaled natural beauty and culture.
 Captive dolphins cannot and should not be tourist attractions when there is so much else to offer.
 With the Free Bali Dolphins campaign, Dolphin Project hopes to end captive dolphin entertainment by informing both visitors and residents through creative public outreach.